 Topsy is an awesome site that can help you find heavily shared content in your niche.

 1. First, enter a keyword related to your niche:

 2. Choose “All Time”:

-And you’ll have a solid list of proven, link-magnet content:
+3. And you’ll have a solid list of proven, highly-shared pieces content:

 Another strategy is to look for articles that already rank for competitive keywords.

 If they’re ranking for tough terms then they probably have a lot of links pointing at them: